April 20, 2024

 Escaping Post-Sellarsian Marxism’s Transcategorial Maze – Part I

-Due to space constraints, the foregoing essay will be published in two installments.—Ed.
+Due to spatial constraints, the foregoing essay will be published in two installments.—Ed.

 Introduction